-Standardised reports may be a helpful starting point for reporting examinations.
+Standardized reports may be a helpful starting point for reporting examinations.
 However, with practice and confidence, breaking away from the standard report is possible and, in many cases, desirable.
 On the other hand in some instances standardized reports facilitate the creation of automated systems related to the reports including those which feed AI applications.
 Many institutions use templates to encourage standardized reporting.

 The standard report may help to remember review areas and in times of increasing litigation may be considered useful.
 However, the standard report may be wordy and overly complex for answering the question posed by the clinician.

 What the clinician wrote on the card - supplemented by any other important and pertinent information gained from other sources (such as previous reports).